Timestamps & Captions

 • Stitch path — per-turn timings are offset by the cumulative turn duration plus the inter-turn gap; turnIndex is set during compose.

-• Native dialogue path — provider alignment on the mixed audio, with turnIndex attributed via greedy text-matching against turns[i].text.
+• Native dialogue path — provider timestamps on the mixed audio, with turnIndex attributed via greedy text-matching against turns[i].text.

 import { generateConversation } from "@speech-sdk/core"